sergiopvilar/laravel-crud/README.md

 # laravel-crud

-Create CRUDs (Create, Read, Update, Delete) for your models in Laravel 5.
+Create CRUDs (Create, Read, Update, Delete) for your models in Laravel 5 and Lumen.

 ## Installation